CRCLR/CELAB-Office-Rollberg-Design/README.md

 # CRCLR-Lab-Office-Rollberg
-Architecture of the CRCLR Lab Office located at Agora Rollberg, Berlin
+Architecture of the CeLab (formerly CRCLR Lab) Office located at Agora Rollberg, Berlin

 These design iterations for the office were done in a sprint in September 2016.
 The office was built according to the last design during the following month.